1986 Georgia gubernatorial election

 The 1986 Georgia gubernatorial election was held on November 4, 1986.
 Governor Joe Frank Harris (D) was overwhelmingly re-elected over Guy Davis (R) to win re-election.
 As the state was beginning to trend more Republican, this is the last election in which the Democrat won the governorship by double digits.

+As of 2025, this was the most recent gubernatorial election in which the winning candidate swept every county in the state.

 Every county in the state voted for Harris, who flipped every previously Republican county in this election.
 This was the last time the Democratic nominee for governor won Gwinnett and Cobb counties until Stacey Abrams won them in 2018.
+As of 2022, this is the last time Cherokee, Fayette, Oconee, Glascock, Columbia, and Lee counties voted for the Democratic candidate for governor.